patilswapnilv/juliepagano.com/source/blog/2014-01-01-going-veg-n-again.html.markdown

 * Jello, marshmallows, and other stuff with **gelatin**
 * Parmesan cheese and other cheeses that use **rennet**
 * Some baked good mixes (check for **lard**)
+* Some beer and wine (often not labeled one way or the other)

 ## Miscellaneous vegan notes
 * Earth Balance is recommended as a butter replacement.